fionatfrancis/HiLo-Invertebrates/HiLo_exploratory.md

 sites.
 At each site Sharon collected invert data in 9 quadrats that are seperated into 3 depths (10, 30 and 50 ft depth).
 There is no repeat sampling so there are a total of 126 data points (14sites\*9quadrats).
-However, because there are multiple collections at each site, a mized effects model is necessary to account for replciation at the site level.
+However, because there are multiple collections at each site, a mixed effects model is necessary to account for replciation at the site level.
 I don’t think that we need to nest transect within site because I think that each transect was at 1 depth (need to confirm this with Sharon) and